IsaTran21/Everyday_problems/README.md

 # Everyday_problems
-# This repository upload the codes for solving some daily challenge problems.
+# This repository uploads the codes for solving some daily challenge problems.